rmnavr/wy/README.md

 <!-- Intro ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->

-# Wy — Hy-lang without parentheses
+# Wy — hy-lang without parentheses

-Wy offers prentheses-less syntax for [Hy lang](https://github.com/hylang/hy) by usage of indents and collection of special symbols.
+Wy offers prentheses-less syntax for [hy lang](https://github.com/hylang/hy) by usage of indents and collection of special symbols.

 Wy does not change anything about hy rather than removing parentheses.